-From an early age I was introduced to "kaizen" (改善), the philosophy of continuous self improvement.
-At first it was only to improve my martial arts; then I applied it to every other aspect of my life.
+From an early age, I was introduced to "kaizen" (改善), the philosophy of continuous self-improvement.
+At first, it was only to improve my martial arts, then I applied it to every other aspect of my life.

 I was known for impeccable techniques — untouchable in the dojo.
-In competition, I was very flawed.
-I asked a black belt why I was losing when I did everything right?
+But in competition, I was very flawed.
+I asked a black belt once why I kept losing in tournaments when I did everything right?
 He said, "Because it's a fucking fight.
-What did you expect?"
+What did you expect?
+The guy's not just going to let you win because you're better than him.
+You have to fight for it."
 There will be struggle and even when things are perfect, it still won't be easy.
-You still need to persevere, stay the course, and have spirit.
+You need to persevere, stay the course — hopefully, you've been hardening your spirit.

 We admire machines.
 They're extremely useful in metaphors for productivity and improvement.
 The part people don't mention is that machines break.
 But humans have an undefinable capacity, humans possess within them an indomitable spirit, humans can become unbreakable, and only humans can live life worth living.
 Machines don't live.
 They have no will.
 They don't care.

 Why get things done if there's no reason to get things done?
 Why overcome an obstacle if it doesn't somehow improve my life or someone else's?
 Why beat a bigger opponent unless there's a point?
 Machines do things for the sake of doing them.
 We can do things because they make our lives better; we can choose a life that is purposeful.
 We're capable of simultaneously being happy while creating our own happiness.
 It's not enough to be efficient at making widgets, we must continuously build character (改善).
 Our strength is not in our perfection but in our persistence — that is essential humanity.
 Embracing our flaws (三法印), striving to master the self, and finding our Way (道).

 I have a backstory.
 You have a backstory.
 We all have backstories.
 We have all the reason in the world to stay still, but for some, those same reasons are why we must triumph.